-- Capacity - If you're single or living in a small apartment, 4 to 6 cu. ft. is enough to get your loads dry.
-About 6 to 6.9 cu. ft. is the perfect size for a small to medium family.
+- Capacity - If you're single or living in a small space, 4 to 6 cu. ft. is probably enough.
+About 6 to 6.9 cu. ft. is suitable for a small to medium family.
 Large families can benefit from a dryer with a capacity 7 cu. ft. or larger.

-- Stacking - Some models are stackable or can be stacked with the right kit.
-Make sure you have enough space in your laundry area to handle stacked units.
+- Stacking - Some models are stackable or can be stacked with a kit, just make sure you have enough vertical space in your laundry room.

-- Venting - Make sure that the model you choose will easily connect to your home's venting system.
-Improper venting can pose and extreme risk to you and your home.
+- Venting - Make sure your dryer will easily connect to your home's venting system.
+Improper venting can pose an extreme safety risk.

-- ENERGY STAR compliance - ENERGY STAR appliances are rated to help you reduce energy consumption and save money over time.
+- ENERGY STAR compliance - ENERGY STAR appliances are rated to help you reduce energy consumption and help you save money over time.